Rabbito20/Skript-Ruby/README.md

 # Skript-Ruby
- Small Ruby project for reading xls and xlsx tables
+ Small Ruby project for reading and parsing xls and xlsx tables